 How old is my Philco Radio?

-In order to make this guide as concise as possible, I won’t go into every model Philco produced.
-I strongly suggest you take a look through my online Photo Gallery to see when individual Philco models were made.
+In order to make this guide as concise as possible, we won’t go into every model Philco produced.
+It is suggested that you take a look through the online Photo Gallery to see when individual Philco models were made.

 In the meantime, here is an age guide which may prove helpful: